mehedihasan1122/DailyFinance-Automation/README.md

-# Project Title: DailyFinance Automation Using Selenium with TestNG
+# Project Title:
+## DailyFinance Automation Using Selenium with TestNG

+## Project Summary:
-## Project Summary:In this project focuses on automating the testing process DailyFinance platform.Here i automate users registration, profile updates, cost management and verifying dashboard data using Page Object Model, the tests are structured for better maintainability and scalability with two suits(regression and smoke test).
+### In this project focuses on automating the testing process DailyFinance platform.Here i automate users registration, profile updates, cost management and verifying dashboard data using Page Object Model, the tests are structured for better maintainability and scalability with two suits(regression and smoke test).

 ## Feature:
 - User Registration